bixash/bca-project-guide/README.md

 ## Download Samples

 The samples provided are for the `6th semester`.
-To use them for the `4th semester`, simply remove section `3.3 Algorithm Details` from `Chapter 3: System Analysis and Design`.
+If you want to use them for the `4th semester`, simply remove section `3.3 Algorithm Details` from `Chapter 3: System Analysis and Design`.
 For better documentation, I recommend to download these samples, make copy and edit them in `MS Word` rather than `Google Docs`.

 ### 6th Semester